 Remember the old adage for computers?
 Garbage In = Garbage Out.
 It’s still true, and it has a special place in simulation.
 Just because we put in loads and assign trailer frame materials does not mean it’s correct.
 The pretty pictures don’t mean it’s right, or even that we constrained the models accurately.
-Computers do a great job of theoretical analysis with what they’re given, but they can’t yet think through it all.
-We supply the start.
+Computers do a great job of theoretical analysis with what they’re given, but they can’t yet think through it all for us.
+We supply the input.

 As a matter of course, the analysis we do at Synthesis for the trailer plans on Mechanical Elements is multi-dimensional.
 We do various loading cases and think through abuse situations.
 It’s not black and white, just shades of gray.
 Importantly, the simulation changes for each type of trailer.
-Tiny house requirements are different than those of a utility trailer.
+Tiny house requirements are different than those of a utility trailer, and different still from the needs of a car hauler.
 Then, when decisions come, it’s our opinion that ending on the side of a little extra strength is the better choice.

 Wrapping It Up

 In practice, we know a safety factor of 1.0 won’t work.
 In engineering school one professor said anything with a safety factor less than 2.0 is a bad design.
 (This is not an endorsement, just a perspective.)
 For things in dynamic situations some say to use a safety factor of at least 3.0 — and 4.0 is better.
 Some books give a formula like: Se=ka*kb*kc*kd*ke*kf*S’e for calculating endurance limits.
 (McGraw-Hill Series in Mechanical Engineering.)
 Each “k” is a factor modifying the material strength.
 Also, impact loading can easily reach 10 or 10,000 (depending on the impact), so let’s throw that into the mix.